The internationally recognised helicopter license

 Can I carry fare-paying passengers with a PPL(H)?

 No. The PPL(H) is a non-commercial private license.
-To operate as a professional pilot and receive payment, the CPL(H) (Commercial Pilot Licence for Helicopters) is required.
+To operate as a professional pilot and receive payment, the CPL(H) (Commercial Pilot Licence for Helicopters) is required, with a minimum of 185 flight hours and additional DGAC exams.

 Get your quote for PPL Helicopter License